AugusteLef/MGC-2022/README.md

 - "-voting" ("--voting") : if you want to apply the voting methods (divide and conquer) --> only possible for models trained with 10s or 3s samples (optional)

-Example to evaluate the model trained with 4 convolution blocks on 20 epochs with 10sec samples, and using the voting (divide and conquer) method:
+Example: evaluate the model trained with 4 convolution blocks on 20 epochs with 10sec samples, and using the voting (divide and conquer) method:
 ```
 python3 evaluate.py "4conv_20epochs" -30 -voting
 ```